woolfson-group/ccbuilder2/README.md

 * Tidy up the update function
 * Change build url to `/build-coiledcoil`
 * Add `SetRegister` to `EditParameter` message
-* Make a branch and refactor to remove CSS
 * Add stats logging with MongoDB
 * Independent chains and antiparallels